This site requires a more recent version of Adobe Flash Player to function properly.

 This refers to the dollar market share of Nike footwear in the global market for sports and sports inspired footwear.

-Nike footwear global market share has consistently grown over the years and reached about 22.7% at the end of 2015.
+Nike footwear global market share has consistently grown over the years and stood at 24% at the end of 2015.
 This can be attributed to strong marketing and innovation by Nike as its product line has been consistently evolving.

 We expect this figure to increase and cross 35% in the long run.

 Trefis considered the following factors for its forecast:

 - Nike continues to record an above-industry average growth rate

 - The global athletic footwear market was valued at $74.7 billion in 2011, according to a report by Transparency Market Research.
 The report estimated the market to grow at a CAGR of 1.8% to reach $84.4 billion in 2018.

-- In comparison to the industry-wide sales, Nike's footwear sales have historically grown at high CAGR of 11.99% over fiscal 2010-2015.
+- In comparison to the industry-wide sales, Nike's footwear sales have historically grown at a high CAGR of 12% over fiscal 2010-2015.

-- We expect Nike to continue growing at a higher pace than the overall market in the future, helped by participation in major sporting events such as the Olympics and continued innovation.
+- We expect Nike to continue growing faster than the overall market in the future, helped by participation in major sporting events, such as the Olympics, and continued innovation.

-- Market Share in U.S. athletic footwear market
+- Market Share in the U.S. athletic footwear market